Zjjc123/Vitality/README.md

 # Vitality
-by: Jason Zhang, George Zhang, and Rohan Krishnan (JGR)
+### by: Jason Zhang, George Zhang, and Rohan Krishnan (JGR)
+for the congressional app challenge